 During the 2002-03 academic year, ACC celebrated its 50th year of educating students and enhancing the Northeastern Michigan community.
 Since its founding in 1952, ACC has awarded approximately 10,300 degrees and directly influenced the lives of nearly 200,000 people through College programs and services.
 The vast majority of these people are our neighbors, family members, local employees, and our civic, social, and opinion leaders.
 No other college has touched as many individuals or had so much influence on the future of Northeast Michigan.

 OSCODA CAMPUS INFORMATION

-5800 Skeel Avenue • Oscoda, Michigan 48750 989.358.7295 • Toll-Free: 888.468.6222 (press 7 to be connected)
+5800 Skeel Avenue • Oscoda, Michigan 48750 989.358.7295

 Building hours: Weekdays 8:30 a.m. to 5:00 p.m.